jymchng/truconsts/README.md

     print(AsyncConstants.LATEST_CHECKPOINT_SEQUENCE_NUMBER, end="; ")
 # prints: 6052440; 6052440; 6052441; 6052442; 6052443; 6052444; 6052445; 6052446; 6052447; 6052447;
 ```
 This code defines a generator that asynchronously retrieves data from a server and a class `AsyncConstants` that stores constants related to the SUI network.
-It uses the network_getter() function to define an asynchronous generator that yields the latest checkpoint sequence number from the SUI network.
+It uses the `network_getter()` function to define an asynchronous generator that yields the latest checkpoint sequence number from the SUI network.

 A new `AsyncConstants` class is also defined which inherits from BaseConstants.
-This class defines four class-level constants: `NETWORK` which is an immutable string with the value "mainnet", `HEADERS` which is a dictionary of headers with the value {'Content-Type': 'application/json'}, `SUI_FULL_NODE_URL` which is an immutable string with the value `"https://fullnode.{}.sui.io:443"`, where `{}` is replaced by the value of `NETWORK`, and `LATEST_CHECKPOINT_SEQUENCE_NUMBER` which is an asynchronous generator that yields the result of calling the `network_getter()` function with the appropriate arguments.
+This class defines four class-level constants: `NETWORK` which is an immutable string with the value `"mainnet"`, `HEADERS` which is a dictionary of headers with the value `{'Content-Type': 'application/json'}`, `SUI_FULL_NODE_URL` which is an immutable string with the value `"https://fullnode.{}.sui.io:443"`, where `{}` is replaced by the value of `NETWORK`, and `LATEST_CHECKPOINT_SEQUENCE_NUMBER` which is an asynchronous generator that yields the result of calling the `network_getter()` function with the appropriate arguments.
 The `Yield` annotation is used to indicate that this constant is an asynchronous generator that yields strings.

-Finally, the `LATEST_CHECKPOINT_SEQUENCE_NUMBER` generator is printed to the console 10 times using a for loop.
-The output of the generator should be a sequence of strings representing the latest checkpoint sequence numbers from the SUI network.
+Finally, the value of the `LATEST_CHECKPOINT_SEQUENCE_NUMBER` class variable is printed to the console 10 times using a for loop.
+The output of the asynchronous generator should be a sequence of strings representing the latest checkpoint sequence numbers from the SUI network.